 Alex’s homestay in Japan was in Niseko Ciry in Hokkaido.
 His work placement was at the University of Tokyo and the Japan Forum for International Relations.

-He now works for the Foreign Commonwealth Office and is currently based in China.
+He now works for the Foreign Commonwealth Office and is currently based in Australia.

 Xiaomai graduated in 2004 with a 2.1 BA degree in Architecture at Pembroke College, Cambridge University, where he also worked with Nihon University Summer School in the summer vacations.
 He undertook practical experience for his Part 1 in Architecture at an architectural firm in Manchester.
 He intends to pursue an architectural career with emphasis on Japan, the UK and China.

 Xiaomai’s homestay in Japan was in Kyoto City in Kyoto Prefecture.
 His work placement was at Klein Dytham Architects, Tokyo Kenchiku College.
 He is currently working as a Financier at Discovery Capital.

 Daniel completed an undergraduate degree in Mathematics at King’s College, Cambridge University.
 He has a general interest in Japanese literature and film and wishes to develop a career in the telecommunications industry.

 Dan’s homestay in Japan was at Kochi City in Kochi Prefecture.
 His work placement was at NTT DoCoMo.

 Jeremy graduated in 2003 with a 1st in BA History at Sidney Sussex College, Cambridge University and completed an MSc in Journalism at Columbia University.
 He hopes to become a professional journalist with a focus on Asian business.